theodore-norvell/cogent/docs/StateCharts/StateCharts.md

 ![And Or Tree](andOrTree.png)

 The combination of AND and OR states allows us to model complex concurrent systems in a modular way.
-If we were to rewrite a statechart with N states, as a simple state machine, this could require up to O(2^N) states.
+If we were to rewrite a statechart with N states, as a simple state machine, this could require up to O( 2^N ) states.
 Consider a city with 100 traffic lights.
 At any point in time each light could be in one of 5 configurations.
 Thus the total number of configurations is 5^100 which is over 7 x 10^69.
 Yet our statechart would need only 500 basic states.

 **Aside** on terminology and the meta-model.
 What I call a "BASIC state", the UML standard calls a "simple state"; what I call an "AND state", the UML standard calls a "composite state"; and what I call an "OR state" the UML standard calls a "region".
 UML also has a kind of state called a "submachine state", which I'm ignoring.
 In the standard "regions" aren't really states; and there is a strict alternation so that composite states contains only regions and regions contain only "simple", "composite", and "submachine" states.
 That sometimes means that UML diagram need "composite states" that have only one child, whereas in our model, an AND state with only one child is never needed.
 (Composite states with more than one child are called "orthogonal states" in the standard.)
-Furthermore, in UML there might be a region with only one child, whereas, in our model there is (almost) never a need to have an OR state with only one child.
 My terminology and model is based on von der Beeck's paper [2], which is based on Harel's model and terminology [1]. **End aside.**

 With concurrent states we can have a situation like this: